-As at 31 December 2022, the Company had an outstanding balance of the construction of Wastewater Evaporation Plant amounting to Baht 392.4 million (2021: Baht 387.1 million).
-The construction has been financed with loans from a financial institution.
-Borrowing costs amounting to Baht 2.7 million were capitalised during the year (2021: Baht 4.2 million).
-The weighted average rate of 2.1 to 3.3 percent per annum has been used to determine the amount of borrowing costs eligible for capitalisation (2021: 2.1 to 2.3 percent per annum).
+Borrowing costs amounting to Baht 0.1 million were capitalised during the year (2022: Baht 2.7 million).
+The weighted average rate of 3.3 percent per annum has been used to determine the amount of borrowing costs eligible for capitalisation (2022: 2.1 to 3.3 percent per annum).

-The Company has mortgaged part of its land and construction thereon and machinery with net book value as at 31 December 2022 amounting to approximately Baht 1,216.2 million (2021: Baht 1,314.3 million) as collateral for short-term and long-term loans and credit facilities granted by a commercial bank as discussed in Note 14 and 16.
+The Company has mortgaged part of its land and construction thereon and machinery with net book value as at 31 December 2023 amounting to approximately Baht 1,118.6 million (2022: Baht 1,216.2 million) as collateral for short-term and long-term loans and credit facilities granted by a commercial bank as discussed in Note 14 and 16.

-As at 31 December 2022, certain machineries and equipment, office equipment and motor vehicles have been fully depreciated but are still in use.
-The gross carrying amount before deducting accumulated depreciation of those assets amounted to approximately Baht 206.3 million (2021: Baht 316.2 million).
+As at 31 December 2023, certain machineries and equipment, office equipment and motor vehicles have been fully depreciated but are still in use.
+The gross carrying amount before deducting accumulated depreciation of those assets amounted to approximately Baht 212.7 million (2022: Baht 206.3 million).